 We’ve been in digital marketing for … forever.
 OK, OK, not forever, but for over 20 years.

 When digital marketing first became a thing, it was new and fresh and damn near impossible to sell.
-If you were geeky enough *read, could talk nerdy*, clients would hire you without proof of concept, because they had no idea what the hell you were doing, anyway.
+If you were geeky enough, clients would hire you without proof of concept, because they were not aware of the beneficial tools and services that could be provided by a reliable digital marketing agency.
+However, sometimes certain agencies (a small percentage) might end up taking advantage of the cluelessness.

 We want to add a disclaimer here, that this is not the case for all digital agencies, and hopefully, not even most.
 We have tremendous respect for those who brave the arts of this industry and really do dedicate themselves to improving the business position of their clients.
 On the other hand, we have a disdain for agencies who are blatantly doing these things on the reg: